 You know you want to start a site but you have no idea which niche topic to cover.
-This guide is for all those stuck trying to come up with a website topic.
+This guide is for all those stuck trying to come up with a blog topic.
 In this post, I will show you the simple process to follow and figure out the right niche idea to cover.

-This perfect topic, your sweet spot, is found by interlinking your passion and personality with the demand from the market.
+This perfect blog topic, your sweet spot, is found by interlinking your passion and personality with the demand from the market.

 Here’s the list of 36 most popular niche examples

 It is a great sign if many successful sites exist in a specific field.
 Another great sign are the existence of niche communities, forums, and Facebook groups where people get together to discuss the specific topic.